Why Katy Perry and Orlando Bloom's First Year With Daughter Daisy Has Been Totally Rosy - E! Online

 Daisy's arrival simply shifted everything from the food she eats ("I went through this huge transformation after having Daisy about, what am I putting into my body?"
 Perry confessed to health-conscious Kerr in an April Instagram Live) to where she lives (her and Bloom's new Montecito, Calif., spread offers nearly nine acres of private space just miles from where she grew up in Santa Barbara) to the way she approaches life's biggest decisions.

-"She changed something really important inside of me," the pop star explained during a February appearance on Jimmy Kimmel Live!
+"She changed something really important inside of me," the pop star, celebrating her 37th birthday Oct.
+25, explained during a February appearance on Jimmy Kimmel Live!
 "And everything I do now, I think of her."

 It's a sort of unadulterated bliss Perry couldn't even begun to have dreamed of just a few years ago.